Gaussian asymptotics of discrete $\beta$-ensembles: Examples

 Fix two sequences of non-real parameters $\z(N)$ and $\w(N)$ and define

 on $N$-tuples $\ell_1<\ell_2<\dots<\ell_N$ such that

 Here $\bar \z(N)$ and $\bar \w(N)$ are complex conjugates of $\z(N)$ and $\w(N)$, respectively.

-When $\theta=1$, $\z(N)=z+N+1$, $\w(N)=w$ with $\Re(z+w)>-1/2$, and $\{\lambda_i\}_{i=1}^N$ are identified with highest weights of irreducible representations of $U(N)$, then \eqref{eq_zw_distribution} describes the decomposition of the character of the ``generalized bi-regular'' representation of the infinite-dimensional unitary group $U(\infty)$, see \cite{Olsh_U}.
+If $\theta=1$, $\z(N)=z+N+1$, $\w(N)=w$ with $\Re(z+w)>-1/2$, and $\{\lambda_i\}_{i=1}^N$ are identified with highest weights of irreducible representations of $U(N)$, then \eqref{eq_zw_distribution} describes the decomposition of the character of the ``generalized bi-regular'' representation of the infinite-dimensional unitary group $U(\infty)$, see \cite{Olsh_U}.

 With the notation

 we have

 The last formula implies that as $|x|\to\infty$, the weight decays as